Top tips for designing an L-shaped kitchen

 If you prefer privacy over open plan, a kitchen island provides a hidden area for food preparation, keeping any mess out of view from guests.

-A kitchen needs to be functional as well as stylish, so consider storage when designing your L-shaped layout.
+A kitchen needs to be functional as well as stylish, so consider smart storage solutions when designing your L-shaped kitchen layout.